jhpce-jhu/jhpce_mkdocs/docs/joinus/new-pi.md

 entire management fee for the node.

-If you are interested in purchasing nodes to add to the JHPCE cluster to become a Stakeholder, please email the jhpce Director at
+If you are interested in purchasing nodes to add to the JHPCE cluster to become a Stakeholder, please email the JHPCE Director at
 <a href="mailto:jhpce@jhu.edu">jhpce@jhu.edu</a>.
 We can help you with sizing
-an approriate solution for your needs, and coordinate with vendors to get quotes.
+an appropriate solution for your needs, and coordinate with vendors to get quotes.